DerNitro/su-blog.ru/src/posts/pyrsyncbackup.en.rst

  * Not all nodes have direct access.

-First, a prototype was created that performed all these functions, worked on CRON and everyone was happy while the number of servers did not exceed overdohuya. + the release of the new software added work on reconfiguring pyRsyncBackup_.
+First, a prototype was created that performed all these functions, worked on CRON and everyone was happy while the number of servers did not exceed over 100. + the release of the new software added work on re-configuring pyRsyncBackup_.

 More requirements have appeared: